dseelinger/AzureAndADValidation/docs/Confirm-ADGroup.md

 ```

 ## DESCRIPTION
-The Confirm-ADGroup function takes a group name as input and returns $true if it is found, otherwise returns $false.
+The Confirm-ADGroup function takes a group name as input and returns $true if it is found, otherwise it returns $false.

 ## EXAMPLES